 Application.SetOption "Show Status Bar", True

-For options that the user sets by typing a string or numeric value, the GetOption method returns the setting as it's displayed in the dialog box.
-The following example returns a string containing the left margin setting:
+For options that the user sets by typing a string or numeric value, the GetOption method returns the setting as it is displayed in the dialog box.
+The following example returns a string containing the left margin setting.

 Dim varSetting As Variant varSetting = Application.GetOption("Left Margin")